0lidaxiang/0lidaxiang.github.io/about_me_en.md

 > [中文版](/about_me_zh/)

 ## Introduction myself

-I started learning and using PHP to build a website since my sophomore year in 2015.
-During my junior year, I made an O2O dating website for Xuzhou Fanji Technology Co., Ltd. and published it as a specialist thesis.
-After that, I also used PHP to do other small projects.

 I like explore new world and learn new knowledge.
 I’m willing to help the disadvantaged and share my experience.
-I'm good at the whole stack construction website system.
+I’m good at the whole stack construction website system.

+And now I work in a start-up compony  as a software engineer .
+My work will help to create and manage  intelligant kitchens.

-I am now a senior student in the Department of Information Engineering at Taiwan University of Science and Technology.
-Last year I learned and used Python to build a Git-based sharing authoring platform as an undergraduate graduation thesis.
+For past, I used Python to build a Git-based sharing authoring platform as an undergraduate graduation thesis.
 I also studied data analysis, text retrieval, and deep learning courses.
 I made some important algorithms and small special projects on deep learning and natural language understanding.

-When on holiday or weekend, I usually like to volunteer or read novels and play guqin.
-The volunteer projects includes the Nanjing Youth Olympic Games, Nanjing Olympic Museum, Midi Music Festival, TEDxnanjing, Taipei World Fortune, and Taipei 101 New Year's Eve environmental protection activities.

 Interest : Technology, Opensource, History, Guqin, Music, Chinese literature.